-The purpose of the CTE Certification Program is to (1) increase the number of students who earn industry certification within high wage and high demand fields and, (2) to provide employers with qualified District resident applicants as vacancies arise.
-Specifically, the Fund is used to pay for certification exams for District students who have participated in CTE Priority Programs of Study but fail to take the exam because they cannot afford to do so.
+The purpose of the CTE Certification Program is to (1) increase the number of students who earn industry certification within high-wage and high-demand fields and, (2) to provide employers with qualified District resident applicants as vacancies arise.
+Students and their families are expected to cover the cost of exam fees.
+These associated costs may be a hardship for some families.
+With the overarching goal to address students’ needs, the CTE Certification Program is a critical element to realizing this objective.
+Specifically, the fund will be used to support District students who have participated in CTE priority programs of study but fail to take the exam because they cannot afford to do so.

 The CTE Certification Program grant application is open to all DC Public Schools, public charter schools, and the University of the District of Columbia Community College.